okx/Xagon-data-availability/README.md

 # Xagon Data Availability
 ### Data Availability Layer for Xagon Validium

-The cdk-data-availability project is a specialized Data Availability Node (DA Node) that is part of Xagon's CDK (Chain Development Kit) Validium.
+The Xagon-data-availability project is a specialized Data Availability Node (DA Node) that is part of Xagon's CDK (Chain Development Kit) Validium.

 ## Overview of Validium
 The Xagon Validium solution is made up of several components; start with the [Xagon Node](https://github.com/okx/Xagon-node).
 For quick reference, the complete list of components are outlined below: